|

 possible

-- Land on the sole of the foot (flat footed), allowing
+- Land on the sole (flat-footed), allowing

 energy to be stored by the elastic components of the leg muscles, and